 Rebooting is so important that the College Of Business sends a "Restart" signal about every two weeks to catch our computers that have not been manually restarted.
 But you should know that your computer will lose any unsaved work when it is signaled to restart.
 So save your work often!
 And be sure to log out of your computer on days when automatic reboots are scheduled.

-Automatic reboots happen at 2:00am.
-Here's the automatic reboot schedule for FY-18:
+Automatic reboots happen every other Sunday at 2:00am.
+Here's the automatic reboot schedule for FY-19: